 The workout plan

 I go to the gym pretty much every day anyway so I was looking forward to giving the Williams Racing training regime a go and mixing up my current gym flow.
 Normally when I train I focus on split days.
-So for example I do chest on Monday, Legs on Tuesday etc. but under this plan the days were divide up more broadly.
+So, for example, I do chest on Monday, Legs on Tuesday etc. but under this plan the days were divided up more broadly.

 The diet plan